StarRocks/starrocks/docs/quick_start/Deploy.md

     - If the field `Alive` is `true`, this FE node is properly started and added to the cluster.
     - If the field `Role` is `FOLLOWER`, this FE node is eligible to be elected as the Leader node.
-    - If the field `IsMaster` is `true`, this FE node is the Leader node.
+    - If the field `Role` is `LEADER`, this FE node is the Leader node.

 3. Add the BE node to the cluster.